k8-mb/k8-mb.github.io/_posts/2018-06-22-negotiation.md

 without receiving reply, as usual.
 So, I am forced to ask our lawyer to write him.

-Mr. Klugsberger reply the 17th of October, assuring us that the parquet will be installed soon.
+Mr. Klugsberger replies the 17th of October, assuring us that the parquet will be installed soon.
 He also send the "[certification][roloff]" of the impossibility of doing the steps in concrete.

 The certification sounds very sloppy, even to a layman.
-And there are still several [open issues][men-at-work].
-Most importantly, fourreal is, once again, late and unwilling to give any explanation.
+And there are several others [open issues][men-at-work].
+The deadline is already expired and fourreal is unwilling to give any explanation.

 We find ourselves in a difficult situation: we already have terminated the rental contract of the flat in which we are currently living.
-The contract needed to be terminated with three month of notice, and we have always been reassured by fourreal that the deadline would have been met.
+The contract needed to be terminated with three months of notice, and we have always been reassured by fourreal that the deadline would have been met.
 We are now forced to renew the contract on a monthly basis, without any insurance that the flat will be available.

 I am not happy about the results of the "negotiation" with fourreal, but we decide to worry only about the issues that actually prevent our relocation.
-We hired an architect to help us with the remaining issues related to the parquet and the steps.
+We hired an architect, Ms. Martins, to help us with the remaining issues.
+She said that it is a bit late, she is used to follows the work since the beginning, but she accepts to help us anyway.

 We fix an appointment on 20th October, with Ms. Martins, our architect, Mr. Unger, of the construction company and Mr. Klugsberger,